sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 **Provide Destinations for your Application**

 In order for your application to run you need to provide it with information about your S/4HANA system.
 Your `BusinessPartnerService` needs an URL.
 Depending on the system you would like to use, you might need to define an authentication method as well.
-This information is provided in the form of a destination which we retrieve (in a multi-tenant environment) by transparently accessing the destination service of the BTP.
+This information is provided in the form of a destination which is retrieved (in a multi-tenant environment) by transparently accessing the destination service of the BTP.
 This is done by retrieving the destination via the `DestinationAccessor` by name, in your case `MyErpSystem`.
 There are multiple ways to create such a destination.
-For now you will provide it to our application by creating an environment variable that holds the information.
+For now you will provide it to your application by creating an environment variable that holds the information.
 You will create such a variable now both for a local deployment and a deployment on the SAP BTP Cloud Foundry.

 **Run on a Local Server**